jamgloq/gm_evca/README.md

 * Modeled after a familiar place
 * Use cstrike and tf textures

-* Custom models and textures are availible in materials
+* Custom models and textures are availible in materials/models